 The percentage of homeowners vs non-homeowners was 46.5% against 53.5%.
-Respondents were mostly from England, and distributed across the various counties.
+Respondents were mostly from England, and distributed across the country.

 General awareness of flame-resistant boards and perception of existing products

 While 68.8% of respondents agreed that the building materials used in their homes were important to them, only 41.1% were aware of the flame-resistant flatboard offerings available to them.
 54.7% were not aware of the chemicals used to impart flame-resistant properties to flatboards.